 The Human Rights Act 1993 (HRA) aims to provide better protection of human rights in New Zealand.

-This means that if you’re advertising goods or services on the site, e.g. listing a job or a rental property, you can’t discriminate against people on a number of grounds.
+If you’re advertising goods or services on Trade Me, you can’t discriminate against people on a number of grounds.

 - Marital status (e.g. single, married, in a civil union or a de facto relationship, separated, a party to a marriage or civil union now dissolved, widowed)

 - Religious belief (or lack of religious belief)

 - Ethnic or national origins (includes nationality and citizenship)

 - Political opinion (including having no political opinion)

 - Employment status (e.g. being unemployed or receiving either a Social Security benefit or ACC)

 - Family status (e.g. having dependents, not having dependents, being married to, or in a civil union or de facto relationship with, a particular person or being a relative of a particular person)

 - Sexual orientation